Songs for Christmas (Phil Wickham album)

-Songs for Christmas was the first holiday studio album from contemporary worship musician Phil Wickham, and the album released on October 28, 2010 by INO Records.
+Songs for Christmas is the first holiday studio album from contemporary worship musician Phil Wickham, and the album released on October 28, 2010 by INO Records.
 The album has seen commercial charting success, as well as, it has garnered critical acclamation from music critics.

 Background and release

 The album was released on October 28, 2010 by INO Records, and it was the first holiday studio album by Phil Wickham.

 Music and lyrics

 At Worship Leader, they compared his voice to the likes of Andrew Bird and Rufus Wainwright, but noted that they do not hold a candle to his voice, which was the best instrument used in the making of the album.
 Also, they wrote that all of the classic hallmarks of a Wickham album are present from the "guitars, keys, angelic-sounding choirs, even a banjo sprinkled in for good measure."
 Tyler Hess of Christian Music Zine wrote how the album was not "much of a rock album, more like slow tempo pop ballads".